-HU uses the preponderance of the evidence standard in its investigations and hearings of complaints alleging sexual misconduct and any related violations.
+HU uses the preponderance of the evidence standard in its investigations and hearings of complaints alleging sex discrimination and any related violations.
 A preponderance of evidence means it is more likely than not that a violation of the Policy occurred.